The Cursed: Dead Man's Prey: Critical response

-Kim Seong-hoon writing for Cine21 said that the film based on the 2020 drama The Cursed, has retained the settings of drama but the narrative is built on action instead of suspense.
+Kim Seong-hoon of Cine21 wrote that the film based on the 2020 drama The Cursed retains the settings of drama but that the narrative is built on action instead of suspense.
 Kim opined that scenes of pursuit by resurrected corpses and killing were striking.
 Kim concluded the review, by writing, "The second half of the film, which reveals the story of redemption, is sharp enough to reveal the bare face of Korean society."